eqlog/eqlog/README.md

 # Eqlog

 An extension of datalog with function symbols and equality.
-Subsumes datalog, congruence closure and e-graphs.
+Combines datalog with congruence closure.
 Compiles to specialized rust code that easily integrates into rust projects.

 ## Example: Semilattices